Introduction

 ---

-I parse this data with gray-matter.
-If public: true
+The script I use parses this data with gray-matter.
+If public

-, then I add the file name to a set of public files.
+, then I add the file name to the public files set.
 This is all I do on the first pass.

-Why have a public-set?
-Why loop through files twice?
-Because, Obsidian is based on wiki links, and as such, one file will reference an arbitrary number of other files within Obsidian.
+Obsidian is based on wiki links.
+One file will reference an arbitrary number of other files within Obsidian.
 How to handle these wiki links depends on whether those other files are public.
+If a linked file is not public, then the link should be removed and instead rendered as plaintext.
+Otherwise, it needs to undergo further processing to be turned into an HTML link.

 Parse public files